Alicia Bouch - Midwifery in Tanzania

 I was on placement at Mwananyamala Hospital, a government teaching hospital where I had the opportunity to work and speak with a variety of experienced medical personnel, interns and university students.
 Working in a teaching hospital gave volunteers the opportunity to join students in lessons with their lecturers within the hospital, which was really interesting.
 Within my rotation, I spent time in the laboratory, minor theatre, surgery, labour ward, paediatric and neonatal wards.

 The hospital was a real eye-opener compared to hospitals in England, but was perfect for the experience I had hoped to gain.
 The labour ward and Surgery were my favourite wards and I spent the most time there.
-Whilst in the labour ward, I had the opportunity to deliver two babies with support from the nurses, which is an experience I will never forget!

 I also witnessed the deliveries of many other babies including two sets of beautiful twins and complicated breech deliveries.
 Surgery allowed me to see many caesarean sections as well as other procedures.
 Asking questions of the doctors and interns was the best way to gain experience as gaining their trust meant they wanted to show us what they know and get us involved.

 One of my most enjoyable days in Tanzania was a ‘dirty day’ planned by Projects Abroad.
 We went to an orphanage where a few of the volunteers ran a sports day for the children.
 All the children were so polite and bubbly and I really loved the thought that we were helping provide them with an enjoyable day and a distraction from their daily life and the hardships they have.

 Projects Abroad also organised outreach programmes for us whereby we went to local schools to do physical health checks on the children and give them vitamin supplements.
 We also got to play with the children afterwards; it was so funny to see how excited the children got when we gave them balloons and bubbles – they loved it.